 Activist blogger Vani Hari, aka the FoodBabe, has managed to get Kraft to switch from synthetic food dyes to natural ones in its kid-oriented mac and cheese products and fast-food chain Chik-Fil-A to ditch harmful dyes and corn syrup from its products.

-Her latest victory: getting Subway restaurants to stop using an unpronounceable ingredient in their bread.
+Her latest victory: Encouraging Subway restaurants to stop using an additive ingredient in their bread.
 "Azodicarbonamide is the same chemical used to make yoga mats, shoe soles, and other rubbery objects," she wrote in a petition that garnered more than 65,000 signatures that she sent to the company.
-"It's not supposed to be food or even eaten for that matter.
-And it's definitely not 'fresh.'"
+"It's not supposed to be food or even eaten for that matter."

-After drawing attention to the chemical, Subway announced that it had already initiated a phaseout and was well under way with getting azodicarbonamide out of its bread.
+In response to the petition, Subway announced that it had already initiated a phaseout and was well under way with getting azodicarbonamide out of its bread.

 So what is this weird-sounding chemical, and is it really as horrible as it sounds?
 We asked Lisa Lefferts, MSPH, a senior scientist at Center for Science in the Public Interest, who is trying to get the Food and Drug Administration to ban it from food nationally.